 “The bride, who was given away by her father, wore a lovely gown of ivory georgette, inlet with silk lace, and finished at the neckline with a deep cowl.
 The sleeves, which were very full at the shoulder, were moulded at the wrist.
 A lovely embroidered tulle veil, loaned by Mrs W H, was worn caught to her hair by a dainty coronet of maidenhair fern.
 She carried a bouquet of roses.
 The two bridesmaids, Miss Evelyn B, and Miss Joyce L, wore gowns of coffee lace cut on princess lines, and carried posies of maidenhair fern and roses.”

 By the mid-1950s, Harold’s father (my grandfather) was unwell and no longer able to manage the family property.
-He and my grandmother handed over the operation of the property, and the family home, to their second son, Leslie, recently married.
-My grandparents “downsized” (using today’s jargon) and took up residence in a cottage in Rannes.
+He and my grandmother handed over the operation of the property and the family home to their second son, Leslie, recently married.
+My grandparents “downsized” (using today’s jargon) and took up residence in a former railway worker’s cottage in Rannes.
 It was right next door to my Uncle Harold’s and Auntie Dulcie’s place!

-It was Auntie Dulcie who taught me to tell the time.
+Auntie Dulcie taught me many things, including how to tell the time.
 She patiently showed me, coached and tested me – about the big hand and the little hand, hours and minutes, o’clock, half past, quarter past, quarter to, and so on.
 I can still remember when and where this instruction took place: in the warm summer afternoons, as we relaxed to catch the cool breezes on the front verandah of their highset timber (weatherboard) home.
 I was five or six years old.

 It was around the same time that Auntie Dulcie taught me an important lesson.
 I can’t remember the circumstances, but I do remember that I was “cheeky”, defiant, in response to a request by my grandmother.
 My aunt asked me to apologise.
 I refused.
 Not only did I refuse, but I ran away!
 Auntie Dulcie took chase.
 When she caught up with me, she grabbed my arm, and marched me back to Nan’s place.
-Here, I had first to apologise, then I received my just punishment: a spanking.
+My aunt insisted I apologise to Nan, which I did, then I received my just punishment: a spanking.
 It hurt.
 I cried.
 I felt ashamed and humiliated.
 At the time, I thought my aunt was the worst person in the world.
 But I had a renewed respect for her.
 Never again did I deliberately disobey Nan, or my aunt, or run away when I was corrected.

 Auntie Dulcie showed me what it meant to care for an ageing parent.
 Dulcie’s mother lived with my uncle and aunt for a time in the latter years of her life.
 The old lady was bedridden and needed constant attention.
-I recall that she was quite demanding.
+I recall she was quite demanding.
 I think she had dementia: she always seemed vague and distant.
-I remember her being pale, washed out, with papery thin skin and blemishes, wispy white hair and expressionless dull eyes.
-I did not really understand at the time just how great a sacrifice Auntie Dulcie was making in caring for her mother.
-Little did I know, but I would follow a similar path in caring for my own mother who lived with my husband and me in the latter years of her life.
+I remember her being pale, washed out, with papery thin skin with brown blemishes, wispy white hair and expressionless dull eyes.
+I did not really understand at the time just how great a sacrifice Auntie Dulcie was making by caring for her mother in this way.
+Little did I know but I would follow a similar path in caring for my own mother who lived with my husband and me in the latter years of her life.